 2019-: Business Case Director, Paradise Dam Improvement Project, QLD

-Leading, on behalf of Building Queensland (BQ), the development of a Detailed Business Case for the Paradise Dam Improvement Project and associated investigations.
-The contract involves leading an integrated project team from Arup and BQ and coordinating primary stakeholders, (Sunwater, Dept of Natural Resources, Mines and Energy) and other stakeholders including the BQ Board, QLD Treasury, Dept of the Premier and Cabinet, the Dam Safety Regulator, and community and industry representative organisations.
-Key scope activities for the contract include Board Initiation, development of Funding Letters to Government, engagement and management of external advisors undertaking specialist investigations, development and management of governance and assurance plans, and development of a Detailed Business Case in according with the BQ Business Case Development Framework.
+Leading, on behalf of the former Building Queensland (BQ), the development of a Detailed Business Case for the Paradise Dam Improvement Project and associated investigations.
+The contract involved leading an integrated project team from Arup and BQ and coordinating primary stakeholders, (Sunwater, Dept of Regional Development Manufacturing and Water) and other stakeholders including the BQ Board, QLD Treasury, Dept of the Premier and Cabinet, the Dam Safety Regulator, and community and industry representative organisations.
+Key scope activities for the contract included the administrative and proejct management framework for delivering the works, engagement and management of external advisors undertaking specialist investigations, development and management of governance and assurance plans, and development of a Detailed Business Case in according with the BQ Business Case Development Framework.
+Prior to the development of the business case, a high level options assessment and a subsequent detailed options evaluation process were undertaken culminating in a report / submission to Government demonstrating a strong case for a preferred option and proceeding with the detailed business case process.
 Key tasks involve leading and managing the integrated project team, coordinating and engaging with senior stakeholder representatives, internal and external progress reporting, and managing governance and assurance processes.

 2019- 2020: Senior Climate Change Readiness Projects Officer working in a team at University of Western Sydney, NSW